For most people, the Amazon Prime vs. Walmart’s free two-day shipping isn’t much of a debate.

 Amazon Prime’s higher prices ignited discussions on Amazon’s customer forums and spawned a rather spirited Reddit thread.
 Reddit user shawmuttv2 bemoaned Prime prices as he or she was putting together a care package for a family member, noting that, in some cases, Prime prices were 100% higher than other sellers.

 While Amazon has gotten a bad rap for featuring Prime prices that are higher than marketplace prices, it’s worth noting that Walmart’s prices reflect the same disparity.
-Their website offers third-party sellers alongside ShippingPass items, and those third-party prices are typically cheaper.
+Their website offers third-party sellers alongside Walmart two-day items, and those third-party prices are typically cheaper.

-Returns: Life is a Little Easier With ShippingPass
+Returns: Life Is a Little Easier With Walmart Two-Day

-The buying process on Walmart.com and Amazon.com is straightforward, as is the shipping.
+The buying process on Walmart and Amazon is straightforward, as is the shipping.
 But what happens when you don’t like what you’ve gotten?

-There are significant differences between the return process for Amazon Prime and Walmart ShippingPass.
+There are significant differences between the return process for Amazon Prime and Walmart two-day shipping.

 You have three options for returning something you bought with your Prime membership: